BjornKSHoffman/Vanguard-Group/README.md

 We were correct that that the United States showed the greatest reactionary volatility!
 This should inform investors that the S+P 500 is wary of a bubble and could lose a large amount in a relatively small period of time in response to negative news.

+## Next steps/Follow up research

+We thought it would be interesting to look at data for different time periods; i.e. weekly or monthly, and see if the results were more indicative of a correlation trend.
+Also, more data will accumulate over the next months and may yeild results; i.e. it would be interesting to reveiw this project again in a year or so and see if anything changed.

 # Sources
 https://www.kaggle.com/unanimad/corona-virus-brazil